weaming/LagouJob/README.md

 we can make full use of these data.

 Here are several insights I have thought yet.
 * To train a model with machine learning algorithm and judge which company deserves your entrance.
+This [article](https://zhuanlan.zhihu.com/p/27069063) describe the basic job data mining with machine learning.
 * More features are being developed ~
 * If your are interested in __machine learning__ or __data mining__, welcome to join us!